San Rafael Hills: Landmarks

 The hillside campus of Art Center College of Design, a Pasadena historic resource, is located in the San Rafael Hills.

 Ernest E. Debs Regional Park is a large nature preserve and regional park in the western section of the hills, with walking and bicycle trails.

+Descanso Gardens, a botanical garden in La Cañada Flintridge, California is located on the northern edge of the hills.

+Flintridge Sacred Heart Academy, a private all-girls Catholic high school, sits atop the crest of the San Rafael Hills.